Batista537/irontecProject/README.md

     - If you are working on linux:
         - sudo apt install nodejs (This install the latest stable version)

-- Npm (Commes with Node.js installation is the package manager)
+- Npm (Commes with Node.js installation, is the package manager)

 - Git Bash if you are working on windows or just git if you are on Unix.